yagutaro/dsc-python-section-intro-hbs-ds-060120/README.md

 # Introduction

-## Introduction
-In this section, you'll learn learn about creating functions in python, iterating over nested loops, and using basic statistics to measure aspects of different datasets.
+In this section, you'll learn about creating functions in python, iterating over nested loops, and using basic statistics to measure aspects of different datasets.
 You'll wrap up the section by building a calculator using python.

 ## Objectives
 You will be able to: